Accessibility

 Event accessibility

-We aim to provide ASL/English interpreters and automated real time captioning (or human provided captioning with advance request) for all events, both virtual and in real life.
-We also aim to have assistive listening devices available for all in person events.
+Unless noted, all event spaces are wheelchair accessible.
+We aim to provide ASL/English interpreters and automated real time captioning for public programs, both virtual and in real life.
+We also aim to have assistive listening devices available for in person programs.
 We will ask speakers to provide verbal descriptions and to describe images shared in presentations.
 Audio description is available with advance requests.
-Each specific event page will outline the accessibility planned.
+Each program calendar event page will outline the accessibility planned and provide instructions for how to make requests.
+If one doesn’t, please feel free to contact us and we will update the page.

-All programs uploaded to YouTube will have corrected captions and we aim to provide ASL/English Interpreting with them also.
-Transcripts can be viewed on YouTube or you can reach out to request a copy of an event transcript.
+All current programs uploaded to YouTube will have corrected captions and we aim to provide ASL/English Interpreting with them also.
+Transcripts can be viewed on YouTube or you can reach out to request a copy of a program transcript.
 You may also contact us to request audio description.

 Guided tours

-All guided tours, including artNOW and Sensing Art, are currently paused due to the pandemic.
+All accessibility focused guided tours, including artNOW and Sensing Art, are currently paused.
 We welcome individuals and groups to come independently.
 If you have questions or would like assistance gathering resources before your visit please reach out via email or phone.
 If you would like to be added to the email list to be notified when these tours start again please let us know.

 Website information